 A popular 1920s style that is seeing a resurgence in popularity is the round collar.
 This collar features rounded tips, which is where it gets its name.
 Another name for it is the club collar.
 This collar was an exclusive look for wealthy English school uniforms.

 Men with long faces will look great in this collar, but if you’ve got a rounder face, steer clear.
 This shirt goes well with very thin ties and knits.
-To make this shirt more casual, leave the collar open or wear it under a sweater vest.
+To make this shirt more casual, leave the collar open or wear it under a sweater.
 Rounded cuffs look best with this.

 If you want to give a nod to Eastern fashion, then consider a band collar.
 These don’t have any points.
 These shirts have a 3cm high band around the neck with a front button.
 Because of its minimal design, it can be worn for special events, whether or not you include a jacket.
 This shirt requires rounded cuffs and cannot be worn with a tie.

 The wingtip collar is the most formal style of men’s dress shirt available and was designed to be worn with tuxedo shirts.
 The point lengths are very short and don’t even reach the bottom of the collar.
 Although this originated as a business shirt, today’s culture sees it used almost exclusively in black-tie galas.
-This style is paired with a tailcoat or tuxedo.
+This collar style is paired with a tailcoat or tuxedo.

 The style of the shirt is designed for use with a bowtie only.
 Trying to wear a tie with this shirt will look silly.
 The French cuff is the only cuff for this shirt because of how formal it is, but you can choose between double or rounded styles.
 You must wear cufflinks.